bluestacks/senior-backend-developer-assignment/README.md

 ## submission steps

-Create README that talks about the files interviewer should look at.
-Considering you would be using a framework which the interviewer might not be aware of, it is worthwhile to point the files the interviewer should look in the README.
+Create a README that talks about the files the interviewer should look at.
+Considering you might be using a framework which the interviewer is not be aware of, it is worthwhile to highlight relevant files in the README.